Isometric Immersions and the Waving of Flags: Introduction

 \section{Introduction}

 In this article we propose a geometric framework to model the motion of physical flags.
-Mathematically, a flag on a flagpole may be modeled as an isometric immersion of a square into $\mathbb{R}^3$ subject to the constraint that one edge is mapped to the pole.
+Mathematically, a flag on a flagpole may be modeled as an isometric $C^2$-immersion of a square into $\mathbb{R}^3$ subject to the constraint that one edge is mapped to the pole.
 To obtain the simplest possible model, we ignore external forces and model the flag as though it follows a geodesic in the space of isometric immersions with Riemannian metric determined by the physical kinetic energy.
-Although the local problem of deformability of isometric immersions is well-known, see e.g., \cite{Spi1979} and the references therein, an additional difficulty in our setup consists of the boundary conditions: matching the flag to the pole on one hand, and describing the edges of the square on the other hand.
-We solve these problems by assuming a relatively simple state of the flag -- that it is uniformly furled in one direction -- and derive the geodesic equation of motion which is valid as long as the flag remains in this state.
-Already this situation is surprisingly complicated, and the general situation, e.g., when the flag curves one way and then the other, is left open for future research.
+Although the local problem of deformability of isometric immersions is well-known, see e.g., \cite{Spi1979} and the references therein, an additional difficulty in our setup comes from our need for \emph{global} coordinates, as well as the boundary conditions: matching the flag to the pole on one hand, and describing the edges of the square on the other hand.
+See Figure~\ref{fig:flagexamples} for three examples of flags (isometric immersions).